-Today, kids get to know their pen pals during a morning of fun activities.
-Then, picture yourself a buccaneer at the Pirate House, exploring the fascinating history of piracy on Iceland’s shores.
-Dress up in costume, go on a treasure hunt, learn to tie knots and navigate.
-After a pirate-themed picnic, head to the soaring Látrabjarg cliffs, Europe’s westernmost point and home to one of the largest colonies of nesting seabirds in Europe.
+Early this morning, head to the soaring Látrabjarg cliffs, Europe’s westernmost point and home to one of the largest colonies of nesting seabirds in Europe.
 Photograph fearless puffins, and learn to identify kittiwakes, northern fulmars, Arctic terns, guillemots, auks, razorbills, and many more as the waves crash far below.
 Hop on a ferry at noon and arrive in Stykkishólmur, on the Snæfellsjökull peninsula, for an afternoon at leisure.

 Hotel Egilsen (B,L,D)